Yizhuo0506/USV_autoberthing_task/README.md

 This repository contains the implementation and simulation environment used in the research paper "Advancing ASV Autonomy for Environmental Cleanup: A Deep Reinforcement Learning Framework for Floating Waste Capture."
 It extends the RANS (Reinforcement Learning Autonomous Navigating Systems) (https://github.com/elharirymatteo/RANS/tree/main) framework, integrating buoyancy and hydrodynamics models for efficient ASV training and operation.

 Our framework includes a highly parallelized environment with domain randomization and system identification techniques to bridge the sim-to-real gap for ASV applications.
-This repository aims to support ASV autonomy, particularly for tasks such as floating waste capture, contributing to environmental conservation efforts.
+This repository aims to support ASV autonomy, particularly for tasks such as floating waste capture and contributing to environmental conservation efforts.

 | Without Water Visualization | With Water Visualization |
 | :-: | :-: |